CW Skimmer, Win-Test & FT1000MP: my wish!

 What has improved?

 Part of my resumé and suggestions of this investigation was, that it would be great if Win-Test would make use of the Omni-Rig engine which is used by CW-Skimmer.
-Omni-Rig is a flexible software which manages the communication between one transceiver and several applications.
+Omni-Rig is a flexible software that manages the communication between one transceiver and several applications.
 With version 4.4 Oliver, F5MZN the author of Win-Test implemented the Omni-Rig engine!
-The following two images shows the setup.
-In case you use an SDR bandscope attached to the first receiver you might stop reading here - your problem is solved 😉
+The following two images show the setup.
+In case you use an SDR band scope attached to the first receiver you might stop reading here - your problem is solved 😉

 The image above shows the general setup including the software and hardware.